kenmoini/gcp-image-bakery/README.md

 - `wait_for_ssh` - Safe to skip on subsequent runs of the playbook once the VMs have been stood up
 - `rhsm_api` - This interacts with the Red Hat Subscription Manager API and downloads the RHEL KVM image
 - `bake_image` - The tasks tagged with this will take the Gold Image on the Bakery VM and create the VM Disk Image in GCP
+- `gold_destroy` - Safe to skip if you want to keep the Gold Image VM and associated VPC resources online
 - `gold_setup` - This tag controls the tasks that create a VM from the created Base Image
 - `gold_configure` - Will apply configuration to the booted Base Image VM which will be used to create the final Gold Image
 - `gold_destroy` - Safe to skip if you want to keep the Gold Image VM and associated VPC resources online